Visualization of the Airbus A350 of HUB South America from Brazil (rendering: HUB Airlines).

 HUB Airlines is supposed to be a holding company that operates four independent airlines: HUB Europe, HUB North America, HUB South America and HUB Southeast Asia.
 The start is to take place in Brazil at HUB South America.
 The base for this has already been announced, the Viracopos International Airport in Campinas (northwest of Sao Paulo).
 The Azul is also based at this airport.

-The ambition is to become the largest scheduled airline for long-haul traffic.
-The aircraft designated as “HUBird” are to be used in a two-class configuration.
-As early as October 2020, HUB informed the aircraft manufacturer Airbus that it had chosen the A350 XWB.
-According to the prospective airline, a clever structure was developed, which is based on the clockwise direction.
-In this way, the four turnstiles can be easily connected to one another.
+The company's ambition is to become the largest scheduled airline for long-haul flights.
+The aircraft, known as "HUBird", will be used in a two-class configuration.
+In October 2020, HUB informed aircraft manufacturer Airbus that it had opted for the A350 XWB.
+According to the prospective airline, a clever structure based on a clockwise rotation has been developed.
+This means that the four hubs can be easily connected to one another.

 HUB Airlines is still keeping a low profile as to when flight operations should start.